Skip to main content

 Jimmy Sjölund

-Jimmy Sjölund is an organisational transformation expert with extensive experience sparking change at large, multinational companies.
-As Principal Agile Practitioner at Red Hat, he’s focused on creating organisational improvements and improving team excellence through agile and lean workflows.
-He’s published articles and book chapters on topics like work visualization techniques, asynchronous collaboration, and leading through open principles and behaviors.
-Jimmy is a seasoned public speaker at several conferences, including Agila Sverige, ScanAgile, All Things Open, and more.
-He serves as an Ambassador for the Open Organization project and community and is a maintainer of the Open Decision Framework.
+Jimmy Sjölund is an organisational transformation expert with extensive experience driving change at large, multinational companies.
+As Continuous Improvement Manager at Red Hat, he focuses on leveraging customer feedback and data-driven insights to create meaningful improvements across the entire organisation.
+His work integrates lean and agile methodologies with a customer-centric approach, enabling a culture of continuous learning and operational excellence.
+Jimmy has published articles and book chapters on topics such as work visualisation techniques, asynchronous collaboration, and leading through open principles and behaviours.
+A seasoned public speaker, he has presented at conferences like Agila Sverige, Build Stuff, ScanAgile, and All Things Open.
+Jimmy also serves as an Ambassador for the Open Organization project and community, and is a maintainer of the Open Decision Framework.